Magdy Tolba

 Magdy Tolba (مجدي طلبه) (born 24 February 1964) is an Egyptian former professional footballer who played as a midfielder.
 Tolba spent most of his playing career with Zamalek Sporting Club.
-He also had a spell with PAOK F.C. in the Greek Super League.
+He also had a spell with PAOK in the Super League Greece.
 Tolba was the first Egyptian to play in the Bulgarian A PFG.

 Tolba made several appearances for the Egypt national team, including participating in the 1990 FIFA World Cup finals.